andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Location: Minsk, Belarus
 - Timezone: GMT+3
-- Likes: coding, swimming, reading
+- Likes: reading, coding, swimming
 - Not interested in projects related to gambling, forex, casino or other immoral activity
 - Remote work format is preferred